How to Buy Tickets for the London Eye ⋆ FullTravel.it

 Why was the London Eye built?

-It was originally planned as a temporary attraction, but soon became a permanent London landmark.
+It was originally built as a temporary attraction, but it was soon granted permanent attraction status.

 How tall is the London Eye?

-The London Eye stands at 135 meters (443 feet), making it the tallest cantilevered observation wheel in Europe and the second highest public viewing point in London.
+The London Eye is 135 meters (443 feet) tall, making it the tallest cantilevered observation wheel in Europe and the second highest public viewing point in London.

 Where is the London Eye located?

-The London Eye is in Waterloo, on the South Bank of the Thames in London, England.
+The London Eye is located in Waterloo, on the south bank of the Thames in London, England.

-Now that you know everything you need, you’ll have a great time enjoying the views from the London Eye.
-Remember, one of the best things you can do is book your tickets in advance to make your visit as seamless as possible.
+Now that you have all this information, you should really enjoy the view from the London Eye.
+Just remember that one of the best things you can do is to book your London Eye tickets in advance, so you don’t miss the chance to make your visit to this must-see attraction as easy as possible.

 Final tips for visiting the London Eye